yochitha41/M1_Projectgoal_employee_record_system_software/1_Requirement/readme.md

 * Weakness:

    * Need not mention the space between two words (strings)
-   * we cannot search the particular employee detail in this application
+   * we cannot search the particular employee detail in deeper manner

 # 4W's and 1H